 Concord Academy recognizes the rights of students to make individual choices and to represent individual values when reading or viewing printed material.
 However, the school must maintain certain standards of propriety and decency relative to the use of printed material by students in student houses or in public spaces.
 Consequently, students are advised against having the following printed material(s) at school:

 - pornographic magazines, posters, books, or other material demeaning to human beings

 - hate material

 Any violation of this policy is a matter of value clarification and education.
 An adult who discovers a student in possession of any of the above materials will reserve the right to confiscate the material from the student and engage the student in a serious conversation about the material.
-In cases of disputes of this policy, director of residential life or the acting director of student life assumes the role of final arbiter.
+In cases of disputes of this policy, director of residential life or the dean of students assumes the role of final arbiter.